vedantparnaik/portfolio/index.md

 **Software Engineer Intern @ India FIRSTRobotics, India <br> (_August 2019 - April 2020_)**
 - **Military UTV to detect landmines:** Worked on designing a UTV on NVIDIA Jetson with mine detection sensor, IMU, GPS, and LiDAR for navigation and mark location with 0.5-meter precision.
+- Implemented <a href="https://github.com/vedantparnaik/Image-Segmentation-Depth-Estimation-for-UTV" target="_blank">
+  Image Segmentation and Depth Estimation
-- Implemented [Image segmentation and depth estimation](https://github.com/vedantparnaik/Image-Segmentation-Depth-Estimation-for-UTV) on the UTV using the KITTI dataset, achieving 2-meter accuracy and establishing spatial relationships for real-time navigation and obstacle avoidance.
+</a> on the UTV using the KITTI dataset, achieving 2-meter accuracy and establishing spatial relationships for real-time navigation and obstacle avoidance.
 - **Two-wheel Self-balancing Robot:** Developed software systems for a prototype of EvoBOT for grasping, carrying tasks, and path traversal on slopes, rough terrains, and slippery surfaces.

 ---